vipinmittal/config_example/README.md

 Follow the Steps sequentially to install the module
 1. Go to <domain.com>/admin/modules
 2. install "Config Example" module.
-3. Go to /admin/config/form/settings to set the values of the form
+3. Go to /admin/config/form/settings to set the values of the form.

 If you would like to add more fields in the form, You have to make changes in one file SettingsForm.php under two functions buildForm and submitForm, rest the module will take care.